-- Effective Stakeholder Engagement: Review of role of Engagement Group and development of engagement and participation strategy to support localities, providing a process for deciding on the level of engagement required. - Effective Communication with our Public: Development of a coordinated approach to communication and marketing supported by dedicated expertise. - Effective Engagement and Co-production at Locality Level: individual locality reports brought forward to the IJB. - Effective engagement with PKC Elected members: embed a Health & Social Care Session into the PKC rolling program for elected members
+- Review of role of Engagement Group and development of engagement and participation strategy to support localities, providing a process for deciding on the level of engagement required. - Effective Engagement and Co-production at Locality Level: individual locality reports brought forward to the IJB.